-By reza_rahman on May 30, 2014
+By reza_rahman on Nov 03, 2014

-The next talk I delivered was my Cargo Tracker/Java EE + DDD talk.
+The second talk I delivered was my Cargo Tracker/Java EE + DDD talk.
 This talk basically overviews DDD and describes how DDD maps to Java EE using code examples/demos from the Cargo Tracker Java EE Blue Prints project.

-Unsurprisingly this talk was well-attended.
 The demo application code is posted on GitHub.
 The code should be a helpful resource if this development model is something that interests you.
 Do let me know if you need help with it but the instructions should be fairly self-explanatory.

 The first talk on the next day was my session titled "Using NoSQL with ~JPA, EclipseLink and Java EE".
 The talk covers an interesting gap that there is surprisingly little material on out there.
 The talk has three parts -- a birds-eye view of the NoSQL landscape, how to use NoSQL via a JPA centric facade using EclipseLink NoSQL, Hibernate OGM, DataNucleus, Kundera, Easy-Cassandra, etc and how to use NoSQL native APIs in Java EE via CDI.
 The slides for the talk are here: